HaploKit/DiseaseCapsule/README.md

 - select_nonadditive_genes.py

 ## Experimental data
-Since the real data used in this study is only available to bona-fide researchers upon request, just to facilitate understanding, synthetic data can be seen here: https://drive.google.com/open?id=1Mya0YdT4Hf9wUfbcX6y5mubEFWky6Jg-
+The ALS data used in this study has been deposited at dbGaP database (Accession: xxx).
+Synthetic data can be seen here: https://drive.google.com/open?id=1Mya0YdT4Hf9wUfbcX6y5mubEFWky6Jg-